 Gloria's Answer: I'm so proud of both of you!
 Karen, you have forgiven and are willing to rebuild; and your husband has stepped up and is following up in his commitment to you in word and deed.
 What a great thing for the two of you!
 With that being said, there are a couple issues that the two of you need to address in order to continue moving forward in a wonderful and healthy way.

 First, I want for you to recognize that it is not your responsibility to convince him that your relationship is not ruined.
 Unless he believes it himself, he will continue to loathe himself, which is never a good thing, and he will eventually push you away because he will begin to pass some of that guilty and resentment on to you.
 And as painful as it is to recognize, we (the faithful ones) have many times in one way or another contributed to the events that lead to the infidelity in the first place.
 Rarely is one person solely guilty; and the other completely innocent.

 Second, guilt is exhausting.
 He must stop punishing himself.
 Yes, he did something he now regrets and wishes it was different, but the truth is, he cannot change the past - nor can any of us.

-My best advice for both of you at this point is to let go of the past.
+My best suggestion for both of you at this point is to let go of the past.
 It's done, its history, and it cannot be undone.
 We must never forget the lessons from our past, but never should we let the guilt get in the way of building a wonderful and solid future.
-How you can do this and support him as well is to continually live in the present moment.
-Be careful not to say, "I love you anyway." or continue to say, "I forgive you".
-Instead, "I love you today and always." and "You are the most important person to me in this very moment."
+How you can do this, and support him as well, is to continually live in the present moment.
+Be careful not to say "I love you anyway" or continue to say, "I forgive you".
+Instead, "I love you today and always" and "You are the most important person to me in this very moment."

 Sometimes in our trying to be helpful and supportive, we find ways to continually remind and add a little more salt to the wound.
 Let go of the guilt and the mistakes of the past.
 All that is truly promised is today - cherish it!